CL-BZH/Pacman/README.md

 python pacman_play.py
 ```

-In the file `pacman.play` you can set the configuartion you want for the games.
+In the file `pacman_play.py` you can set the configuration you want for the games.

 `n_games` is the number of game to run.